IT graduate jobs

 Web developer

-Knowledge and experience are what's important.
-No formal qualifications are needed but some employers look for a technical degree, so courses in computer science, informatics, software engineering or web design and development could be useful.
+Knowledge and experience are important.
+No formal qualifications are needed, but some employers look for a technical degree, so courses in computer science, informatics, software engineering, or web design and development could be useful.

-In addition to technical knowledge, you'll need to have a logical approach to problem solving, experience of development methodologies (like Agile and Waterfall) and the ability to manage a lot of tasks and deliver them on time.
+In addition to technical knowledge, you'll need a logical approach to problem-solving, experience with development methodologies (like Agile and Waterfall), and the ability to manage and deliver many tasks on time.

 Discover where to look for IT jobs as a web developer.